treeman/jonashietala/README.markdown

 * Convert posts from the old format to the new
     * Fix all images
     * Check validity of all links
-* Link games correctly
+* Games
     * Downloadable files
+    * Links in posts to downloads
-    * Move to blog posts
+    * Links in posts to source
     * Images
+* 404 - Some funky thing.
+A game perhaps?

 Misc
 ----

 * Remove/Rename tags...
 They are clogging up the front page!
     * Remove the 'General' tag!
+    * Make the tag 'Games' or similar only for my made games and something else for gaming discussion?

 Write
 -----

 * Recommendations
     * Link to posts describing the best books/series!
-* 404 - Some funky thing.
-A game perhaps?
+* Some more blog posts...?

 Design
 ------

+* Front page tags list!!
 * Code
     * background
     * font